On modeling NP-Complete problems as polynomial-sized linear programs: Escaping/Side-stepping the "barriers": Introduction

 The first polynomial-sized LP models proposed for solving the TSP date back to the mid-1980's (Swart [1986/1987]).
-The consensus of the research communities is that the validities of those models were refuted by a negative result (\textquotedblleft barrier\textquotedblright) developed in the early 1990's (Yannakakis [1991]).
-The essence of the Yannakakis [1991] work is that \textquotedblleft\textit{the} TSP polytope\textquotedblright\ does not have a polynomial-sized extended formulation (EF) which is symmetric.
-More recently, this \textit{barrier} was strengthened into one which no longer has the symmetry caveat (Fiorini et al. [2015]).
-By \textquotedblleft\textit{the} TSP polytope\textquotedblright\ we mean the polytope described using the standard or traditional city-to-city (\textquotedblleft travel leg\textquotedblright) variables.
+We do not know of any details of these models.
+However, the consensus of the research communities is that their validities were refuted by a negative result (\textquotedblleft barrier\textquotedblright) developed in the early 1990's (Yannakakis [1991]).
+The most prominent conclusion of the Yannakakis [1991] work is that \textquotedblleft\textit{the} TSP polytope\textquotedblright\ does not have a polynomial-sized extended formulation (EF) which is symmetric.
+By \textquotedblleft\textit{the} TSP polytope,\textquotedblright\ we mean the polytope described using the traditional/standard/\textquotedblleft natural\textquotedblright/\textquotedblleft travel leg\textquotedblright /\textquotedblleft city-to-city\textquotedblright\ variables for the TSP.
+Since these Yannakakis [1991] developments, making inferences about possible LP models for COPs by analyzing EFs of their \textit{natural} polytopes has become a standard practice.
+Recently, Fiorini et al. [2015] strengthened the Yannakakis \textit{barrier} into one which no longer has the symmetry caveat.
+That work has been, in turn, seminal for many of the other recent developments (e.g. Faenza et al. [2021], Aprile [2022], and Kwan et al. [2022]).